Is Birmingham a Good Place to Invest in Property?

 Residential undersupply is also a major problem within the market.
 While the popularity of city-centre living continues to gather pace, there isn’t enough supply to meet the demand.
 This has meant stiff competition between tenants to secure accommodation, which is always good for property investors.

 This is only set to continue as HS2 becomes more of a reality.
 By 2026, Birmingham will have unrivalled access to London.
 This not makes commutes easier but opens up opportunities for London workers to live in Birmingham, taking advantage of cheaper living costs.
 When combined with a population that is already forecast to hit unprecedented heights, Birmingham begins to show itself as a true property investment hotspot.
+So is Birmingham a good place to invest in property?
+From massive inward investment to thriving property demand, the answer has to be, yes.

 Stay Ahead of the Property Market: Newsletter